What AI Changes About the Build Decision

 3. Bandwidth for Continuous Innovation

 Staying innovative is essential to staying future-proof.
 Of course, this is easier said than done.
-By virtue of the fact that the in-house Digital Completion Cloud is not the company’s only software or objective, it’s challenging to stay at the cutting-edge as there will always be competing initiatives for time, budget and resources..
+By virtue of the fact that the in-house Customer Journey Platform is not the company’s only software or objective, it’s challenging to stay at the cutting-edge as there will always be competing initiatives for time, budget and resources..
 There are just too many competing priorities, distractions, and brushfires to put out.
 Even the most innovative companies will struggle to reach the highest levels of innovation amid everything else going on.
 A third-party vendor has the luxury to remain fully focussed on its solution while keeping its finger on the pulse of technology innovations and upgrading its software accordingly

 4. Organizational Commitment